Process Analysis Workspace

 Relation to Task Center

 Some analyses can trigger background solving work.
-If processing takes longer, keep an eye on the shared TIDAS ZIP Import, Export, and Task Center guidance.
+If processing takes longer, keep an eye on Task Center in the top bar:

 When not to use this workspace